CodewithSudeep/Tutorial-PHP-Edition/Advance Calculator/Readme.md

     }
 ```
 **(d)For Logarithmic Operation:**
-In case of logarithmic operation operand1 is constant, operand2id value of number of which natural log is to be find and operator have  3 string value for math functions:log, log10 and exp
+- In case of logarithmic operation, operand1 is constant, operand2 is the value of number of which natural log is to be find and operator have  3 string value for math functions:log, log10 and exp.

 ``` log()  -> 	Returns the natural logarithm of a number```

   ```log10() -> Returns the base-10 logarithm of a number```

    ```exp()  ->	Calculates the exponent of e```

 ```